yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/javascript-commons/README.md

 ## Exercise #5 - Even Average Sum

 In this Exercise you are provided with `calculateEvenAverage` function declaration.
-It will receive an array of numbers `array: number[]` as input and you can safely expect this input to be valid.
+It will receive an array of numbers `arr: number[]` as input and you can safely expect this input to be valid.

 Your Objective is to:
 - implement a `calculateEvenAverage` that when called returns the average of only even numbers